SQL Server ORDER BY

 In this syntax:

-When processing the SELECT statement that has an ORDER BY clause, the SQL Server processes the ORDER BY clause last.
+When processing the SELECT statement that has an ORDER BY clause, SQL Server processes the ORDER BY clause last.

 SQL Server ORDER BY clause example